starwards/starwards.github.io/_drafts/!Weapon-systems-ideas.md

 •	Long range

-We know that we want the close range circle to be up to a few KMs from the vessel, but not it set the distances for the other two circles.
+We know that we want the close range circle to be up to a few KMs from the vessel, but not yet set the distances for the other two circles.